| Real Name | Roman Arkadyevich Abramovich |

 In 2020, during the COVID-19 pandemic, Abramovich paid for National Health Service staff to stay at the Stamford Bridge Millennium Hotel.[160]

-Abramovich funded the establishment of a forest of some 25,000 trees in memory of Lithuania's Jews who perished in the Holocaust and a virtual memorial and tribute to Lithuanian Jewry (Seed a Memory).[11][150]
+Abramovich funded the establishment of a forest of 25,000 trees in memory of Lithuanian Jews who perished in the Holocaust and Seed a Memory, a virtual memorial and tribute to Lithuanian Jewry.[10][166]

-He also gave a substantial donation for the rehabilitation of the Jewish cemetery of Altona, now a neighbourhood in the city of Hamburg.
-The project is carried out by B'nai B'rith International Portugal in partnership with Hamburg's Chabad.[151]
+He also donated for the rehabilitation of the Jewish cemetery of Altona, Hamburg by B'nai B'rith in partnership with the local Chabad.[167]

-Along with Michael Kadoorie and Jacob Safra, is one of the main benefactors of the Portuguese Jewish community and of B'nai B'rith International Portugal.[151]
+Along with Michael Kadoorie and Jacob Safra, is one of the main benefactors of the Portuguese Jewish community and the local chapter of B'nai B'rith.[167]

-Abramovich is the Chairman of the Federation of Jewish Communities of Russia, and a trustee of the Moscow Jewish Museum.[152]
+As of 2023, Abramovich was the Chairman of the Federation of Jewish Communities of Russia, and a trustee of the Moscow Jewish Museum.[168]

 Funding of Israeli settlements in East Jerusalem

-Four companies controlled by Abramovich have donated $100 million to Ir David Foundation (Elad), which runs City of David and purchases Palestinian homes in East Jerusalem to bolster Jewish presence.[156]
-Abramovich was the largest single donor to the organisation between 2005 and 2018.
-The bank documents – known as the FinCEN Files – were leaked to BuzzFeed News, then shared with the International Consortium of Investigative Journalists (ICIJ) and the BBC.[156][157][158]
+Four companies controlled by Abramovich have donated $100 million to Ir David Foundation (Elad), which runs City of David and purchases Palestinian homes in East Jerusalem to bolster Jewish presence.[169]
+Abramovich was the largest single donor to the organisation between 2005 and 2018 per the FinCEN Files.[169][170][171]

 Initiatives to reduce anti-semitism